TysonAndre/vscode-php-phan/README.md

 Based on [PHP IntelliSense](https://github.com/felixfbecker/vscode-php-intellisense)

-This adds error detection from phan to Visual Studio Code.
+This adds error detection from Phan to Visual Studio Code.

 **Note: This is just the VS Code extension that spawns Phan.
 Phan is implemented purely in PHP [in its own repository](https://github.com/phan/phan), all features need to be implemented there and all issues should be reported there.**